dialogic-godot/dialogic/README.md

     - Create a new text event node below the currently selected and focus it's textbox to continue writing `CTRL T`
 - Dialog node
   - Fixed a bug where Glossary Definitions plain text was being added to the name label.
+  - The close dialog now performs a fade-out animation.
 - Settings
   - Added a new option to toggle the character "focus"/"dim" while speaking.
 - Added a button in timeline inspector plugin to open the selected timeline in the editor. [[ellogwen](https://github.com/ellogwen)]